Laser Hair Removal

 Consistently ranked as one of San Francisco Bay Area’s best laser hair removal centers for over 10 years our highly trained Registered Nurse provides affordable, effective and safe laser hair removal.

 Our center has multiple laser systems that have been FDA- approved to remove hair in a fast, gentle, and effective way.Our lasers treat a variety of skin types (light, dark and tan skin) as well as different hair thicknesses (from coarse and thick hair to fine hair).

 Currently, our laser hair removal center in San Francisco offers the following lasers for hair removal:

 LightSheer Diode Laser made by Lumens Corporation – used to treat patients with light to medium tone or Asian skin.

 StarLux by Palomar – used to treat patients with light to dark tone skin.

 How does Laser Hair Removal work?

 The laser works to remove unwanted hair by producing a beam of highly concentrated light that is scanned across an area of the body.
 The pigment within the hair follicles of that area absorb the light emitted by the laser.
-The laser pulses for a fraction of a second, just long enough to vaporize the pigment, disabling several follicles at a time to eliminate or significantly impede the hair re-growth.
+The laser pulses for a fraction of a second, just long enough to vaporize the pigment, disabling several follicles at a time to reduce or significantly impede the hair re-growth.
 Hair grows in cycles, and in any given area on the body you may have various hairs all at different phases of the cycle.
 With laser hair removal, only the hair follicles that are in the active growth phase will be most affected.